-The Graduate Record Exam (GRE) General Test is a computer adaptive test.
+The Graduate Record Exam (GRE) Revised General Test is a computer adaptive test.
 The GRE is composed of analytical writing, verbal and quantitative sections.

 Examinees are strongly encouraged to consult the GRE website for policies and procedures related to attendance, cancellation, rescheduling and required identification.
 A valid government issued ID with a picture, such as a driver’s license or passport, is necessary to test.
 No electronic devices, food or drinks are allowed in the test room.
 The testing center staff will provide scratch paper and pencils.

 Examinees may download a free copy of GRE POWERPREP software at GRE Test Preparation.
 Numerous study guides are also available for purchase at the University Bookstore and local bookstores.

 Two writing tasks (must be typed):

 Present your perspective on an issue - 45 minutes

 Measures ability to analyze and evaluate written material and synthesize information obtained from it, analyze relationships among component parts of sentences, and recognize relationships between words and concepts.

 Measures basic math skills and understanding of elementary math concepts, as well as the ability to reason quantitatively and solve problems in a quantitative setting.

 28 questions, 45 minutes

 An optional 10-minute rest break is offered midway through the test following the essays.